OmniTRAX: Post-2000 expansion

-2010s to today
+2010s to present

 OmniTRAX moved into California for the first time in 2011 when it purchased the 25 mi Stockton Terminal & Eastern Railroad, a short line linking several industrial customers to the Port of Stockton, the Union Pacific, and the BNSF.

 The company expanded its operations in Oklahoma in June 2014 when it purchased the 32 mi Sand Springs Railway between Tulsa, Oklahoma and Sand Springs, Oklahoma.
 In September 2016, it acquired the 146 acre former Gerdau steel mill site in Sand Springs.
 The company said it would work with other Broe Co. subsidiaries to build residential, retail, industrial, logistics, and transportation buildings and facilities there.

 June 2014 also saw OmniTRAX purchase the Brownsville and Rio Grande International Railroad in Texas, bringing its number of rail subsidiaries to 19.
 This made OmniTRAX the third-largest shortline railroad company in the United States, behind Genesee & Wyoming and Watco.
 As part of the Brownsville & Rio Grande purchase, OmniTRAX also received a 30-year lease on 1200 acre within the Brownsville Navigation District (the governmental entity which runs the Port of Brownsville and other transportation and shipping infrastructure in the Brownsville, Texas, area).
 Under the terms of the deal, the company agreed to invest at least $8.5 million in rail and port upgrades, and help market 1200 acre of undeveloped port land.
 OmniTRAX said it would build an industrial park on the land.
 By the end of 2014, the firm also controlled the Peru Industrial Railroad, a 3 mi switching railroad in Peru, Illinois.